-- An official announcement, invitation letter, flyer, etc. must accompany request for payment of honorarium. - In all cases, request must be accompanied by a GT Vendor Profile Form completed by the person to receive honorarium. - If payee is Nonresident Alien, see separate procedures for restrictions and requirements. - Receipts for travel expenses if claimed as a separate expense line. - If payee is State of Georgia employee, the following must be provided: - certification from requesting department of the need for services and why the best interest of the State will be served by obtaining such services from a person not presently employed by the State, - certification by department, agency, etc. employing employee that the performance of such services will not detract or have a detrimental effect on the performance of employee's full-time employment.
+- An official announcement, invitation letter, flyer, etc. that outlines the need of the service provided must accompany the request for payment of honorarium. - In all cases, requests must be accompanied by a Georgia Tech Vendor Profile Form completed by the recipient of the honorarium. - If payee is Nonresident Alien, see separate procedures for restrictions and requirements may apply. - Receipts for travel expenses if claimed as a separate expense line.

+- If payee is State of Georgia employee, the following must be provided: - certification from requesting department of the need for services and why the best interest of the State will be served by obtaining such services from a person not presently employed by the State, - certification by department, agency, etc. employing employee that the performance of such services will not detract or have a detrimental effect on the performance of employee's full-time employment.